claudiotalarico/EE406/README.md

       ```

       The `start_x.sh` script I am using is attached.<br><br>
-      The easiest way to find out the availble tags is too look at the iic-osic-tools's [release notes](https://github.com/iic-jku/IIC-OSIC-TOOLS/blob/main/RELEASE_NOTES.md)
+      The easiest way to find out the availble tags is to look at the iic-osic-tools's [release notes](https://github.com/iic-jku/IIC-OSIC-TOOLS/blob/main/RELEASE_NOTES.md)

 14. Following are a few CLI docker commands that may come handy:<br>
     ```